amaliaman/android-tips/tips/disable-edittext-focus.md

 }
 ```
 ## Disable auto focus on activity start
-Applies only to EditText views under the parent.
+- Applies only to EditText views under the parent.

-Add the following properties to the parent of the EditText:
+- Add the following properties to the parent of the EditText:
 ```xml
 android:focusable="true"
 android:focusableInTouchMode="true"
 ```
 ## Prevent focus and keyboard auto on edit texts
-- The previous step takes care of this for specific EditText views, you might not need this step.
+- The previous step takes care of the problem for specific EditText views, you might not need this step.
 - Applies to **all** EditText views in the app.
 - Add to `AndroidManifest.xml` file:
 ```xml